cmauget/timeslicer/README.md

 ## Setup

-First, you will need to move to the root of this repo using the _cd_ command.
+First, you will need to download the zip, extract it, and move to the root of this repo using the _cd_ command.
 It is recommended to use it in a venv (using conda for example)

 ### On ubuntu